dsmrreader/dsmr-reader/README.md

 ### Supervisor. ###
-Now we configure [Supervisor](http://supervisord.org/), which is used to run our application and also all background jobs.
+Now we configure [Supervisor](http://supervisord.org/), which is used to run our application and also all background jobs used.
+It's also configured to bring the entire applciation up again after a shutdown or reboot.
 Each job has it's own configuration file, so make sure to copy them all:

 `sudo cp /home/dsmr/dsmr-reader/dsmrreader/provisioning/supervisor/dsmr_*.conf /etc/supervisor/conf.d/`

-**NOTE**: `dsmr\_stats\_poller.conf` is LEGACY and should be skipped/removed!
+**NOTE**: `dsmr_stats_poller.conf` is LEGACY and should be skipped/removed!

 `rm /etc/supervisor/conf.d/dsmr_stats_poller.conf`